mongodb/mongo-java-driver/docs/reference/content/driver/getting-started/installation-guide.md

 ## Uber MongoDB Java Driver
-This is the legacy uber jar that contains everything you need; the BSON library, the core library and the mongodb-driver.
+An uber jar that contains everything you need; the BSON library, the core library and the mongodb-driver.

 {{< install artifactId="mongo-java-driver" version="3.0.0" >}}